 You will love these old fashioned Valentine chocolate recipes.
 Don't the chocolate fudge hearts look delicious in the photo above?
 Why not make some and give them to your loved ones?

-Both the chocolate fudge hearts and Mrs. Salzbacher's chocolate hearts are homemade chocolates that taste especially good.
-Chocolate Valentines are the perfect Saint Valentine's Day gift for that someone special.
+Both the chocolate fudge hearts and Mrs. Salzbacher's chocolate hearts taste especially good.
+Homemade chocolates are the perfect gift for that special someone.
 After all, everybody loves the gift of candy!

 Chocolate and Cocoa Recipes (c.
 1910)

 2 cups of granulated sugar